 - In April 2017, it received 51 applications.
 Some of the multidisciplinary teams concerned (with expertise in architecture, stability engineering, building services engineering, acoustics, energy performance coordination and safety and health coordination) were Belgian, others came from various other European countries including France, Germany, Spain, the UK and the Netherlands, and others still were formed by international consortia of companies from these countries.

 - In June 2017, the SAU-MSI shortlisted five teams from among these 51 applications.

 - In March 2018, it picked the project of the consortium Baukunst (Brussels) - Bruther (Paris) as the winning entry in this call for project designers.
 The construction budget amounts to 16 million euros excluding VAT, financed by the Brussels-Capital Region and the European Regional Development Fund (ERDF).
 The French Community Commission of the Brussels-Capital Region has also earmarked nearly 3 million euros for the redeployment of BX1.

 - In April 2020, the SAU obtains the planning permission.

-- The SAU-MSI plans to start work in 2021.
-The building should be finished and ready for its occupants to move in by 2023.
+- Construction work on Frame began in 2021.
+The building should be finished and ready for its occupants to move in in 2023.